dotnet/csharplang/proposals/records-wip.md

 * `object.Equals(object)` override, unless it is sealed or user provided
 * `T Equals(T)` method, where `T` is the current type

-`T Equals(T)` is specified to perform value equality, comparing the property with same name as each primary constructor parameter to the corresponding property of the other type.
+`T Equals(T)` is specified to perform value equality such that `Equals` is true if and only if all the instance fields declared in the receiver type are equal to the fields of the other type.

 `object.Equals` performs the equivalent of

 ```C#